Cam Booser: Boston Red Sox

 On February 6, 2023, Booser signed with the Boston Red Sox.
 He pitched for the Worcester Red Sox of the Triple–A International League, logging a 4–3 record and 4.99 ERA with 66 strikeouts across 48 relief outings.

 In 2024, the Red Sox invited him to spring training as a non-roster player.
 On April 19, 2024, Booser was selected to the 40-man roster and promoted to the major leagues for the first time.
 He made his major-league debut that evening, pitching the ninth inning of the Red Sox 8–1 win against the Pittsburgh Pirates.
 Booser was optioned to Triple-A Worcester on June 24 and recalled to Boston on July 5 after reliever Chris Martin was placed on the injured list.

 Booser finished the 2024 season 2-3 with a 3.38 ERA and 43 strikeouts in 43 relief appearances for Boston.
 The Red Sox named him the winner of the Tony Conigliaro Award for the season, which recognizes a "Major Leaguer who has overcome adversity through the attributes of spirit, determination, and courage."
 He finished his season with Worcester 2-2 with a 5.91 ERA in eight games.

 Chicago White Sox

 On December 21, 2024, the Red Sox traded Booser to the Chicago White Sox in exchange for minor league pitcher Yhoiker Fajardo.
+He made 39 appearances for the White Sox in 2025, compiling a 2-4 record and 5.52 ERA with 35 strikeouts and one save over 31 innings of work.
+On November 21, 2025, Booser was non-tendered by Chicago and became a free agent.

+Tampa Bay Rays

+On January 26, 2026, Booser signed a minor league contract with the Tampa Bay Rays.
+On March 25, the Rays selected Booser's contract and subsequently optioned him to the Triple-A Durham Bulls.